 Teeth whitening is not dangerous.
 While treatments can cause increased sensitivity, this is temporary, not a long-term effect.
 The treatment is limited to the mouth and has no effects on a guest’s health or body.

 Whiter teeth are not always healthy teeth.
 Improving your smile requires help from a dentist.
 Dentists are experienced at spotting problems that could affect your smile and the whitening process.
 The American Dental Association recommends consulting with a dentist if you are considering whitening treatments.
 Dental work or restorations are affected differently by bleaching agents.
 A dentist can lead you toward the most appropriate procedure to enhance your smile.

 Dramatic whitening process

 At Palmer Distinctive Dentistry, we utilize the KöR Whitening System for in-office or at-home quality professional whitening.
 There are numerous benefits with our professional treatments.

-- Patients see significant whitening improvement after a single office treatment.
+- Guests see significant whitening improvement after a single office treatment.

 - The result is teeth that are up to 16 shades whiter.